 Customer service skills.
 Good phone and customer service skills can help a business owner to make a great first impression.
 Arriving at appointments on time is also important to building the business’ reputation.

 Attention to detail.
-A business owner needs to do quality work, both for the customer’s safety and for the reputation of the windshield repair business.
+A business owner needs to do quality work, both for the customer’s safety and for the windshield repair business’s reputation.

 Costs to Start a Windshield Repair Business

-The startup costs for a windshield repair business are relatively low; often, buying and outfitting a business van are the largest costs.
-Plan to spend about $20,000 initially to get a business up and running; startup costs will be higher if you plan to also offer windshield replacement and need to stock a wide variety of inventory.
+The initial investment for a windshield repair business is relatively low.
+Plan to spend about $20,000 initially to get a business up and running.
+The higher end of the startup costs would include a van and inventory if you also plan to offer windshield replacement.

 Common startup costs include: